4 Nov 2022

-The debtor may explicitly respond to the letter of demand, often with a letter of their own.
-In this letter, the debtor may detail how they plan to meet the demands stated in the letter.
-Or they may contest the demands on the basis that they are baseless and unwarranted.
+The debtor may choose to respond to the letter of demand with a letter of their own.
+Through the letter, the debtor would detail how they plan to meet the demands stated in the letter or may contest the demands on the basis that they are baseless and unwarranted.
 Depending on the response and the circumstances of the dispute at hand, the creditor may feel compelled to institute formal legal proceedings upon receiving such responses from the debtor.

 The debtor may even ignore the letter of demand completely.
 Again, depending on the circumstances of the dispute, the debtor may feel compelled to institute legal proceedings at this stage.

-If a debtor ignores a letter of demand litigation will likely ensue.
-This is a very unfavorable outcome for the debtor as litigation is costly both in terms of time and money.
+If a debtor ignores a letter of demand, litigation will likely ensue.
+This is a very unfavourable outcome for the debtor as litigation is costly both in terms of time and money.

-If litigation ensues, settlement is likely not going to be possible.
 A debtor may seek to settle the dispute once litigation commences.
-Yet, at this stage, the creditor is likely not going to be receptive to any attempt to settle.
-This is because ample opportunity was afforded to the debtor to settle before formal litigation was instituted.
+However, once litigation ensues, settlement is likely not going to be possible as the creditor is likely not going to be receptive to any attempt to settle.
+This is justified by the fact that ample opportunity was afforded to the debtor to settle before formal litigation.

-Moreover, if litigation ensues, and the debtor ends up losing the case, the debtor is likely going to be liable to pay a larger sum than that stated in the letter of demand.
-This is because the recipient may be liable to pay for damages and interest above and beyond the sum originally stated in the letter of demand.
+If litigation ensues and the debtor ends up losing the case, the debtor is likely going to be liable to pay a larger sum than that stated in the letter of demand.
+This is because the recipient may be liable to pay for damages and interest above and beyond the sum originally stated in the letter.

-Finally, litigation is an extremely adversarial affair.
-It is a public process in which a lot of information about both parties is revealed for the world to see.
-This can have damaging effects on the relationship of the parties.
-Oftentimes, litigation damages the relations of the parties to such an extent that there remains no viable commercial relationship between the parties from thereon.
+It is important to remember that litigation is an adversarial affair; a public process in which information about parties is revealed.
+This can have damaging effects on the party’s relationship.
+The consequence of litigation is that it often damages party relations to the extent that there remains no viable commercial relationship between the parties from thereon.

 Not the right document?